t3n/graphql-federation/README.md

 ```

 3. Add the EntitiesQueryTrait to your query resolver

+This step is optional if do not have any entities.

 The Federation specification needs a new query `_entities`.
 Add the trait to all of your QueryResolver: